JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/03-Aff/02-Lifting-Monads/01-MonadEffect.md

 In the previous folder, we saw that we could print content to the console using `specialLog`.
 Underneath, we're using `log`, the function with the type, `String -> Effect Unit`.
 Since "monads don't compose," how was this possible?

 In this file, we'll show one way to workaround this limitation.
 This solution will be used frequently in real code wherever the `Effect` monad is used.
 However, _this solution doesn't necessarily work for other monads_.
 Still, it is conceptually easy to understand and creates scaffolding.
-That scaffoldingwill make it easier to understand other solutions to this problem that we'll discuss in the `Application Structure` folder.
+That scaffolding will make it easier to understand other solutions to this problem that we'll discuss in the `Application Structure` folder.

 ## Lifting one Monad into another

-When overviewing the `Prelude` library, we covered `NaturalTransformation`s briefly.
+When overviewing the `Prelude` library, we covered `NaturalTransformation`s briefly (e.g. `Box1 ~> Box2`).
 At that time, we described it as "taking a value out of `Box1` and putting that value into `Box2`."
+We said `~>` reduced some of the noies that otherwise appears in the type signature.
 To run `Effect`-based computations in other monadic contexts, we employ a similar technique.
-Why this technique even works will become clearer in the `Application Structure` folder.

 In short, we use a type class that follows this idea:
 ```purescript